moritzploss/ex-patterns/README.md

 match({}, { a: 1, b: 2 });          // match
 ```

-This means that it's possible to match only against the object keys that are
+This means that it's possible to only match against the object keys that are
 of interest.
 Note that the same is **not** true for arrays:

 ```javascript
 match([1, 2], [1, 2, 3]);   // no match
 ```

-Moreover, named and unnamed placeholders can only be used to match against object
+Also note that named and unnamed placeholders can only be used to **match against object
-values, not keys.
+values, not keys**.
 While this wouldn't be possible to begin with (since JavaScript
 object keys are just strings), it's also by design and consistent with pattern
 matching in Elixir: